 As a Volunteer Officer (School Reps, College Officers, Postgraduate Officers, Sports & Societies Officers, Community Officer, RAG Officer and Campaigns Officers), you can also request the SU President to hold a meeting through a letter signed by 10 Volunteer Officers.
 Because the Volunteer Officers represent you, our members, they are requesting a meeting called on behalf of the student body.

-The Board of Trustees can also request that an All Student Members is held.
+The Board of Trustees can also request that an All Student Members' meeting is held.

 You can find all minutes from previous meetings by clicking below